List of Trinity Blood characters

-This is a list of the major characters featured in Trinity Blood; a series of twelve Japanese light novels written by Sunao Yoshida, that has since been adapted into both manga and anime series.
+This is a list of the major characters featured in Trinity Blood; a series of twelve Japanese light novels written by Sunao Yoshida, that has been adapted into both manga and anime series.
 The characters here have been grouped by their affiliation with the major political powers in the series.
-In addition to providing a brief overview of each character's personality and role in the series, any important differences between the novel, manga, and anime appearances of that character will be noted.
+In addition to providing a quick view of each character's personality and role in the series, any important differences between the novel, manga, and anime appearances of that character will be noted.
 All character names are written using the official English spellings.

 The Vatican

 The Vatican stands in Rome as the centre of human existence after the Armageddon.
 In light of the devastation, people sought refuge and protection in the Church, giving the Vatican responsibility and leadership over the humans.
 Despite its once supreme authority, humans have begun to put their faith in local leaders and nobles, taking authority away from the Vatican.
 Despite its weakening hold over the nations, the Vatican still stands as the greatest form of human leadership.